 Swanwick Lakes

-Children will enjoy looking for signs of wildlife in and on top of the series of little lakes on this walk.
+Children will enjoy looking for signs of wildlife around the little lakes and in the various habitats in the wild garden on this walk.

 Ben's Lake